Fundraiser launched for boaters caught up in catastrophic Whitchurch canal incident

 Incredibly no one was hurt.

-Hundreds of people have donated with the total raised soaring past £13,000.
+Hundreds of people have donated, with the total raised soaring past £15,000.

 The fundraiser has been set up by boater Paul Smith-Storey.